tser91/CV_Website-Sergio/CV/examples/source/CV_SERGIO_SABORIO.md

 ### Experience {#experience}

 Booking.com
-: *Junior Product Owner*
+: *Product Manager*
-  __2017 - Present__
+  __2016 - Present__
 - Leading an agile team constituted of 6 engineers&designers, to execute +5 A/B tests per week for a B2C web and Android platforms, to improve product conversion and app acquisition.
 - Managing App store presence, ranking, ratings, reviews and installation rates.
 - Prioritizing product backlog using self-designed prioritization frameworks, Jira and Trello.
 - Leading brainstorming, planning, retrospective and other agile environment related sessions.
 - Supporting stakeholders with technical requirements for strategic deals on a global and specific markets scale.

-: *Graduate Product Owner*
-  __2016 - 2017__
+- Integrating Multi-Product Navigation into Booking.com guest facing apps.
-- Executed +40 A/B tests for a B2B e-commerce and a B2C search engine platforms: for web and apps.
+- Executed +100 A/B tests for a B2B e-commerce and a B2C search engine platforms: for web and apps.
 - Assisted in leading two teams of +8 designers, engineers, copywriters and data scientists.
 - Tested solutions using Machine Learning models to improve product conversion.
 - Analyzed quantitative data using Google Analytics and qualitative data from user research.